-To book call 0800 840 1240
+To book or for more information call 0800 840 1240

 The guided walk will commence from the Moot Hall, Keswick to Castlerigg Stone Circle at 3.00am, the walk is 1.7 miles, for those who wish to drive, a map is available from reception.
 The group is due to arrive at Castlerigg Stonecircle just in time for the sunrise at 4.38am, after which a hot breakfast will be enjoyed and rituals spoken by a member of ‘The Druid Network’

 This unique experience will allow you to explore Keswick and the surrounding area as you never have before, taking in the 'positive, friendly atmosphere' of the celebrations, as groups of pagans, druids and partygoers gather to celebrate the Summer Solstice.

 Walkers must wear sound walking boots and appropriate all-weather clothing / Children must be accompanied by an adult.